sete39/ESG-Topic-Taxonomy-Generation-from-ESG-Reports/README.md

 	python preprocess.py
 	python classify_esg.py

 This will convert the report jsons into a list of documents, as well as classify all of them into either Environmental, Social, and Governance (first level of our taxonomy).
-This only needs to be run once as the results are saved into two files,  "./dataset/docs.pkl" and "./dataset/esg_classification.pkl," that will be used in our code as well.
+This only needs to be run once as the results are saved into two files,  "./dataset/docs.pkl" and "./dataset/esg_classification.pkl," that will be used in the remained of our code as well.

 ## Running code
-Finally, we can run the code now.
+Finally, we can run the final part of the code now.
 Run the following command to run the code that will generate the second-level and third-level topics.

 	python run_topic_taxonomy.py